Mitu Bhowmick Lange

 Mitu Bhowmick Lange AM is an Indian-Australian filmmaker, film producer and founder-director of Mind Blowing Films, a film distribution company that focusses on distribution of local content to Australia, New Zealand and Fiji.
 She is the founder and director of Indian Film Festival of Melbourne, a Victorian government funded annual film festival that started in 2010 and the Victorian Government came on board in 2012.
 She has also provided line production services for the Hindi films Salaam Namaste (2005), Koi Aap Sa (2005), Chak De India (2007), Bachna Ae Haseeno (2008), Main Aurr Mrs Khanna (2009) and Love Aaj Kal (2009).
 Lange was awarded Jill Robb Screen Leadership Award for 2017 from Film Victoria.
 Mitu Bhowmik was appointed as a board of member at WIFT Australia in February 2022.
-Mitu is also a board member at Film Vic Australia and the part of the committee for Natalie Miller Fellowship (NMF).
+Mitu is also a board member at VicScreen and the part of the committee for Natalie Miller Fellowship (NMF).
 In 2023, Lange received the award of Member of the Order of Australia (AM) for service to performing arts through film.

 Career

 Lange spent six years in Mumbai directing TV shows for the news, fashion and entertainment industries.
 She produced a daily breakfast show that ran across the networks BBC World, Sony TV, Star Plus and Zee TV.
 Since moving to Australia, Mitu has brought a number of Indian productions there and produced them, including 13 episodes of Kahani Ghar Ghar Kii, India's top daily television series (similar to Neighbours), Bollywood blockbusters, and a number of high-profile television commercials featuring international cricketers for the Indian market.

 She is also popular for making series of four short films based on the four foundations of diversity: race, disability, sexuality, and gender.
 All of these films were headed by an Indian lead.
-She was part of a team of 4 Indians who collaborated with Victorian filmmakers for this series which was titled "My Melbourne".
+She was part of a team of 4 Indians who collaborated with Victorian filmmakers for this series which was titled My Melbourne.

 She has produced several Hindi films, including Salaam Namaste (2005), Koi Aap Sa (2005), Chak De India (2007), Bachna Ae Haseeno (2008), Main Aurr Mrs Khanna (2009) and Love Aaj Kal (2009).

 She founded Mind Blowing Films in 2009, which releases and distributes Indian films in Australia, New Zealand, and Fiji.

 In 2010, she launched the Indian Film Festival of Melbourne, a film festival showcasing Indian cinema to Australian audiences.
 Since then she has also been the film curator for Kolkata International Film Festival.

 Lange produced Spice Girls of India (2013), which was screened at the London Feminist Film Festival.
 The goal of Mind Blowing World, founded in 2015 by the filmmakers John Molloy and Mitu Bhowmick Lange, was to establish a distribution platform for regional indie film.
 The Australian film Pawno was released by Mind Blowing World in 2015.
 In 2016, she co-produced Raising the Bar, an Indo-Australian documentary film about six youths with Down syndrome with Australian non-profit e.motion21.